sandhyaparna/Data-Science/Deep Learning/AI for Medicine/Diagnosis/Overview.md

 ### Medical Imaging
 * Data of Chest X rays - https://arxiv.org/abs/1705.02315
 * Challenges for training medical images - Class Imbalance; Multitask Challenge; Dataset size
-* Class Imbalance - Weight loss/Resampling
+* Class Imbalance - Weighted loss function to train data / Resampling
 * Multitask challenge - Training of the multitask algorithm requires modification of loss function from binary tasks to multitask setting.
 One label for each task.
 Sum of individual losses.
 For weighted, fraction of Wp & Wn are different for different binary losses. https://www.coursera.org/learn/ai-for-medical-diagnosis/lecture/VNkO2/multi-task-loss-dataset-size-and-cnn-architectures
 * Dataset size Challenge - Tranfer learning + Data Augmentation
   * Transfer Learning - Pre-training (copy/transfer learned featured) and then fine-tuning.
 Early layers of the network usually captures low-level image features that are broably generalizable, while the later layers capture details that are more high-level or more specific to a task.
 So when fine-tuning the network instead of fine-tuning all features we've transferred, we can freeze the features learned by the shallow layers and just fine-tune the deeper layers.
 In practice, two of the most common design choices are one, to fine-tune all of the layers, and two, only fine-tune the later or the last layer and not fine-tune the earlier layers.
 This approach of pre-training and fine-tuning, is also called transfer learning and is an effective way to tackle the small dataset size challenge.